emb-riscv/specs-markdown/improvements-upon-privileged.md

 The solution is a **separate Embedded ABI (EABI)**, optimised for embedded real-time applications, with a smaller caller register set.

+### Automatic stacking/unstacking should be replaced by compiler attribute

+> "Better to have a “handler” function attribute that causes the compiler to save only and exactly the registers the function modifies.
+If a handler function calls a regular C function then it needs to save all the volatile registers first.

+Well, yes, as argumented before, for very simple applications it is possible to imagine interrupt handlers incrementing a variable and returning, but this is rare, by far the biggest majority of interrupt handlers call C/C++ functions to perform system services, like posting a semaphore, or any other synchronization mechanism.

+So, by first saving a few registers and then saving all those required by the ABI, the result is that more registers needs to be saved, and further worsening the latency.

 ### Assembly interrupt handlers are ok, they reside in the system part

 > "Why insist on having the interrupt handlers written in C, when they can be very well written in assembly, since they reside in the system part, written by the system programmers, not by the application programmer."

-Well, this might be the case for GNU/Linux, where the kernel and the modules are indeed written by system gurus, but in embedded bare-metal applications the interrupt handlers are highly application specific and cannot be part of the RTOS or any drivers/libraries, so the application programmer must write them, not someone else, thus the need for the interrupt handlers to be as easy to use as possible, the best choice being to have them defined as plain C/C++ functions.
+Well, this might be the case for Linux, where the kernel and the modules are indeed written by system gurus, but in embedded bare-metal applications the interrupt handlers are very application specific and cannot be part of the RTOS or drivers/libraries, so it is the application programmer who must write them, not someone else, thus the need for the interrupt handlers to be as easy to write as possible, the best choice being to have them defined as plain C/C++ functions.

 ### CSRs cannot be memory-mapped

+Another almost 'religious' RISC-V issue is related to accessing the system registers.
+Before a more elaborate explanation, those who claim this should remember that the current privileged specs moved `mtime` and `mtimecmp` from CSRs to memory mapped, and the PLIC specs require all registers to be memory mapped.

+Generally, with
-Another almost 'religious' issue is related to accessing the system registers.
-With the exception of a very limited set of special cases, most industry standard architectures map most of the system peripherals and registers to a memory area.
+the exception of a very limited set of special cases, industry standard architectures map most of the system peripherals and registers to a memory area.
 Instead, the
-RISC-V ISA has several special instructions allowing to address 4096 per-hart registers.
+RISC-V ISA defined several special instructions allowing to address 4096 per-hart registers.

-It is generally agreed that for privileged mode devices, this mechanism has several advantages (like security).
+It is generally agreed that for privileged mode devices, this mechanism has several advantages (like security, speed).
 Unfortunately, the RISC-V privileged specs abused this mechanism, and now there are several hundred registers defined in this proprietary space, some of them even read-only, and obviously creating no security threads (like `mvendorid`, `marchid`, etc).